FreeClimbAPI/Node-Get-A-Queue-Member-How-To-Guide/README.md

 This project serves as a guide to help you build an application with FreeClimb.
 View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/get-queue-member#section-nodejs).
 Specifically, the project will:

-- Get a memeber of a queue
+- Get a member of a queue

 ## Setting up your new app within your FreeClimb account